mkenney/DatatableJs/README.md

         //     '==='
         //     '!='
         //     '!=='
-        //     or a custom function comparing the data from the table to the values
+        //     function(data, value) {} // a custom function comparing the data
-        //     defined here
+        //                              // from the table to the values defined
+        //                              // below.
+Return false to reject rows
-        , comparators: '>'
+        //                              // with the `data` value in them , comparators: '>'

         // A single value to compare the data with